open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 Receivers collect telemetry from one or more sources.
 They can be pull or push based, and may support one or more [data sources](/docs/concepts/signals/).

-Receivers are configured in the `receivers` section.
-Many receivers come with default settings, so that specifying the name of the receiver is enough to configure it.
-If you need to configure a receiver or want to change the default configuration, you can do so in this section.
-Any setting you specify overrides the default values, if present.
+Receivers are configured up in the `receivers` section.
+Many receivers have default settings, thus simply giving the receiver's name will setup it.
+If you need to configure a receiver or adjust the default settings, do so in this area.
+Any parameter you specify overrides the default settings, if any.

 > Configuring a receiver does not enable it.
 Receivers are enabled by adding
 > them to the appropriate pipelines within the [service](#service) section.